Steem-FOSSbot/steem-fossbot-voter/docs/discussion.md

 We must reduce the complex question of whether or not to vote on a post to a simple yes or no for each post.
 To reduce it a little less, say we calculate a numeric score for each post, and choose the post to vote on based on some criteria.
 This scoring process will be multi-dimensional but we can make each dimension simple enough to calculate with a simple test, and then combine each individual score.

-These individual scores will be based on **metrics**, such as word count, number of votes already cast, whether the author is followed, etc. Metrics are combined into a single score using an algorithm of values, weights and conditions, which we'll just call an algorithm.
+These individual scores will be based on **metrics**, such as word count, number of votes already cast, whether the author is followed, etc. These are _deterministic_.
+Metrics are combined into a single score using an algorithm of values, weights and conditions, which we'll just call an algorithm.
 The metrics are facts of the Steem posts and environment, whereas the algorithm is a customizable process which each user can tweak to make their own bot curate as they would like it to curation.
 See the [algorithm doc page](/docs/algorithm.md) for a detailed, technical look at this.

-In the simpliest case, we would choose to vote on any post which had a score greater than a certain value.
+In the simplest case, we would choose to vote on any post which had a score greater than a certain value.
 This value is called a threshold.
 But it is a bit more complex than that, as we'll see.

 #### Constrained by vote frequency